5 people eating outside of a red food truck

 Perhaps the most challenging aspect of starting a food truck business is keeping up with the multitude of mobile vending laws and obtaining all the required credentials.
 Each state’s requirements are different, as are each city’s.
 If you plan to drive your truck from one city to another, you will need the appropriate license for each location.

-Some cities streamline this process by combining procedures into one step, saving applicants’ time.
+Some cities streamline the license and permitting process by combining procedures into one step, saving applicants’ time.
 Others require multiple trips to government and notary public offices as well as accredited food safety training organizations.
 For example, in Denver it can take eight trips to obtain the right licenses and food truck permits, while in Washington, D.C. it can involve more than 20 trips!

-Remember to factor these fees into the cost to start a food truck business.
-Fees can vary by city.
-In Boston, they can be as high as $17,000, 29 times than fees paid in Indianapolis.
+Remember to factor licensing and permitting fees into the cost to start a food truck business.
+Fees also vary by city.
+In Raleigh, license and permitting fees can amount to $848, while in Boston, they can be as high as $17,066.

 You’ll also need to look into local food truck laws regarding food handling, parking, and zoning, as well as the inspection process for vehicles and food safety.
 Some cities don’t have food truck laws on the books.
 In this scenario, be cautious before investing your time and money into a business that could be ruled illegal once the local government gets around to regulating the industry.